 Employers in these states can even have a “use-it-or-lose-it” policy for vacation time or other PTO.
 Employees under these policies can see their accrued PTO disappear if they do not use it before the expiration date.
 They will not be compensated for their loss.

-However, if an employer in any of these states has a written company policy that states that an employee will be paid for unused PTO when they leave the company, the former employer is contractually obligated to follow through on that promise.
+However, suppose an employer in any of these states has a written company policy stating that an employee will be paid for unused PTO upon leaving the company.
+In that case, the former employer is contractually obligated to fulfill that promise.

 What states require a payout for unused PTO?